MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametreler

+*Sayısı*
-`count` Vektör için ayrılacak depolama en az uzunluğu.
+ Depolama için vektör ayrılacak en az uzunluğu.

 ### <a name="example"></a>Örnek